mmphego/Generic_Makefile/README.md

 # Generic Makefile

-My over-engineered `Makefile` for my Python projects.
+An over-engineered `Makefile` for my Python projects.

 ## Download